recp/cglm/README.md

 [![Backers on Open Collective](https://opencollective.com/cglm/backers/badge.svg)](#backers) [![Sponsors on Open Collective](https://opencollective.com/cglm/sponsors/badge.svg)](#sponsors)

-The original glm library is for C++ only (templates, namespaces, classes...), this library targeted to C99 but currently you can use it for C89 safely by language extensions e.g `__restrict`

 #### Documentation

 Almost all functions (inline versions) and parameters are documented inside related headers. <br />